 The service will also be the exclusive home of Star Wars: The Clone Wars‘ seventh season.
 The animated series was something of a victim of Lucasfilm’s transition into the Disney family, but its dedicated fanbase was happy to learn it would continue on Disney+ when executive producer Dave Filoni announced its return at Comic-Con back in July.

 Each show illustrates Disney’s dedication to the Star Wars brand and the understanding that programs set in that universe will get people to subscribe.
+We can expect more details on these titles at Star Wars Celebration this April.

 While Marvel Entertainment will continue to produce television shows for ABC, Freeform, and other aspects of Disney’s broadcast and cable empire, Marvel Studios will enter the television format for the first time on Disney+ by producing a number of limited series set in the Marvel Cinematic Universe.

-For fans of Disney history, the service will also feature Ink & Paint, a docu-series centered on the women who “made many of the Disney animated classics possible with little or no recognition for their work” as members of the studio’s Ink & Paint department.
+And for fans of Disney history, the service will also feature Ink & Paint, a docu-series centered on the women who “made many of the Disney animated classics possible with little or no recognition for their work” as members of the studio’s Ink & Paint department.
 Another untitled docu-series is also in the works.

 In August of 2017, Disney bought a controlling interest in BAMTech, LLC, a technology firm specializing in streaming service apps like HBO Now.
 According to Iger, the Disney+ platform will feature “elegant navigation” and ways to personalize content.
 Which, considering the way Netflix hides personalized watch lists these days, may be a bigger competitive feature than currently thought.